madetech/handbook/guides/line-management/probation.md

 ## Finishing probation

 Make a recommendation on behalf of your direct report to your 'Head of'.
-This would usually be by e mail and copy the people team in.
+This would usually be by email and copy the people team in.

 Highlight feedback from the team about them and a short summary of how they demonstrated meeting or exceeding their role expectations and our core values.
 Be sure to include balanced feedback that also includes areas for development or further focus and growth for your team member based on the feedback provided or that you have observed as line manager.